Vocabulary LINCing Routine (SP)

 Describe Your Instruction

-agranata1 Over 3 years ago
+agranata1 About 4 years ago

 templates for practice

-melissaklug Over 4 years ago
+melissaklug Almost 5 years ago

 Agenda

-melissaklug Over 4 years ago
+melissaklug Almost 5 years ago

 Teacher sample

-melissaklug Over 4 years ago
+melissaklug Almost 5 years ago

 This is a link to my Google folder for Describe Your Instruction.

-jmcmahna321 Almost 5 years ago
+jmcmahna321 Over 5 years ago

 This is a written reflection describing my instruction.

-jmcmahna321 Almost 5 years ago
+jmcmahna321 Over 5 years ago

 Description of coaching with Content Specialists at DMESC